Jean Richardson, Brolly Ball

 - Artist teams are not eligible to apply.

-- Immediate families, board or committee members, and employees of the Utah Division of Arts and Museums are not eligible.
+- Immediate families, board or committee members, and employees of the Utah Division of Arts & Museums are not eligible.

 *Fellowship recipients are responsible for all applicable federal taxes.
 We urge that you keep all receipts and other appropriate records for tax filing purposes.
 Please consult a tax accountant with questions; we unfortunately cannot advise on tax matters.